 This module is delivered within the virtual classroom via podcasts, written materials and online interactive teaching sessions.

-To pass the module you must pass both assessments A1 (essay) and A2 (short answer exam) with at least 50% for each.
+To pass the module, you must pass the summative assessment A1 (essay) with at least 50%.

 The module will help you develop an understanding of current public health priorities and areas of work which will be directly applicable to the working environment, either within policy, practice or research settings.